 I have worked across the world undertaking evaluative work, or training others to do it, with trainees including NATO, British Embassies, Bank of England, PA Consulting and DFID’s Evaluation Cadre & their EPIC team (formerly).

 But this is not a CV spiel, you can go to LinkedIn for that.
 This page is more of an introduction into who I am and why you may have fallen onto this site.

 I truly love what I do.
 The art of predicting, interpreting, and analysing change never ceases to enthral me.
 Every day I work with people trying to deliver positive impact, and my job is to empower them to achieve the best they can.
 It has also served my adventurous soul well.
-I have waded into rural Tanzania to unpick how capacity building has improved climate change analysis, and meandered the streets of Dushanbe to understand how strengthening geological maps supports economic growth.
+I have waded into rural Tanzania to unpick how capacity building has improved climate change analysis, and meandered the streets of Dushanbe to understand if strengthening geological maps supports economic growth.

 What I struggle with, is traditional approaches.
 Anyone who has ever worked with me or been in one of my workshops is familiar with my thoughts on this: traditional evaluation and development approaches just do not work.
 We cannot keep applying simple, linear methods when working in complex situations, yet I still see this with alarming frequency.
 On the occasions I do see a complex approach, it is more often than not incomprehensible to programme teams.
 So much so, that they feel overwhelmed and ignore them.

 That’s what I have been aiming to change for the past few years, and where this website comes in.

 - Workshops and trainings can be informative and fun.

 - We should evaluate with not at teams.